cbcrc/rc-oauth2-client/README.md

                                 // Default = "fr"
         ,i18n:{}                // optional -
                                 // Default:
-                                //      { fr:{loggedInMessage:"{0}"},
+                                //      {
+                                //        fr : {loggedInMessage:"{0}"},
                                 //        en : {loggedInMessage:"{0}"}
                                 //      }
                                 // Note: the {0} token is replaced by the logged-in user's display name ,dropMenuItems: []      // optional - an array of user action objects to add to the base action of 'Logout'
-                                // An action object has the following properties: label, title, action
+                                // An action object has the following properties:
                                 // label: the name of the property in your i18n configuration object above
                                 // title: optional - the name of the property in your i18n configuration object above
                                 //        This property should only be set for a11y purposes: when the item's label/text